 An alternative resource on all the above payroll giving information can be found here.

 Image: Tax Donations: With payroll giving, your donation is made to the charity before the tax is taken off.
 It means the charity receive more at no extra cost to you.

 In this context, a legacy is a gift to charity made in a will.
 Anybody can do it.
 Animal charities depend on legacies.
 Without them, they would not be able to survive.
 However, only one in seven people leave a legacy to charity.
 Even fewer leave anything to animal charities.

 Legacies are exempt from inheritance tax which is set at 40% at the time of writing this.
 If your estate value is over the exempt threshold, it may help reduce the amount of tax that needs to be paid on it.
 This tax would otherwise go to the Government.

 In April 2012, a reduced rate of inheritance tax of 36% was introduced for estates leaving 10 per cent or more to charity.

-Information on current inheritence tax rates and threshholds can be found here.
+Information on current inheritance tax rates and thresholds can be found here.

 It is not just money that can be left in legacies, but land, property, shares, or other items.

 Image: An RSPCA inspector speaks about people leaving legacies in their will.
 Source

 An alternative to giving money to your favourite charities can be the donation of shares or securities.
 You can donate shares to any UK, EU, Norwegian or Icelandic charity that is registered with HMRC.
 This is a very tax-effective way to give and can make a significant difference to your tax bill.
 Giving Shares can actually cost you less than giving cash.